Tredecies/git_mode/README.md

 # Working with git_mode
 To enter git_mode, open a terminal and press `g` `<Enter>`.
+To exit git_mode, close the terminal or enter `ge`.

 | Key              | Description  |
 |------------------|--------------|